A Guide to Google’s Search Generative Experience

 Almost 80% of Google’s revenue is from ads, with over half of that from paid search.
 Not surprisingly, Google will continue to find a way to advertise in search environments, even within SGE.

 For as long as ads have existed within Google, the company has experimented with blending paid and organic listings in SERPs.
 That won’t change anytime soon.
 But Google is beginning to integrate ads into SGE in a way that feels natural to the flow of the SERP.
-I’ve seen a range of examples, both above and below the SGE result.
+We’ve seen a range of examples, both above and below the SGE result.
 “You May Also Like” text -– similar to the “People Also Ask” label in current SERPs — encourages users to keep engaging with content.

 Example: Similar to normal Google search results, “what are” queries typically do not result in sponsored content in SGE.